Steward

 Reminders should come from records

-A reminder is strongest when it is tied to the last confirmed service event.
+A reminder is strongest when it is tied to the last confirmed service visit.
 Otherwise it becomes a generic calendar guess.

 When an invoice is confirmed, the asset's next due date should update automatically or prompt the owner for review.